John-Otago/PhD-Plus/README.md

 - **Great by Choice: Uncertainty, Chaos, and Luck--Why Some Thrive Despite Them All** (J Collins & MT Hansen, 2011, Harper Collins) || *Same here: read it if you haven't.
 Also feel free to consult other books by Jim Collins.*

 - **The Power of Full Engagement: Managing Energy, Not Time, Is the Key to High Performance and Personal Renewal** (J Loehr & T Schwartz, 2003, Free Press) || *I’ve already recommended this book.
 It covers both practical issues and important underlying principles to help us organise our life and work.*

+Principles and disciplines are foundations of personal mastery and freedom.
+They support how you think and what you do.
+They keep you going in good times and bad.
+They guide you through difficulties and uncertainties.
+This section is the prerequisite for what comes below.

 ### 7.2 Strategy & Execution
 - **Good to Great: Why Some Companies Make the Leap...And Others Don't** (J Collins, 2001, Harper Collins)
 - **Essentialism: The Disciplined Pursuit of Less** (G McKeown, 2014/2020, Currency/Crown)